 We intend to expand our product pipeline by pursuing acquisition of pharmaceutical products.
-If an acquisition is consummated, including the extent to which we exercise our option to acquire Censa, the integration of the acquired business, product or other assets into our company may also be complex and time- consuming and, if such businesses, products and assets are not successfully integrated, we may not achieve the anticipated benefits, cost-savings or growth opportunities.
+If an acquisition is consummated, the integration of the acquired business, product or other assets into our company may also be complex and time- consuming and, if such businesses, products and assets are not successfully integrated, we may not achieve the anticipated benefits, cost-savings or growth opportunities.
 Potential difficulties that may be encountered in the integration process include the following:

-- integrating personnel, operations and systems, while maintaining focus on producing and delivering consistent, high quality products; - · coordinating geographically dispersed organizations; - distracting employees from operations; - · retaining existing customers and attracting new customers; and - managing inefficiencies associated with integrating the operations of the Company.
+- integrating personnel, operations and systems, while maintaining focus on producing and delivering consistent, high quality products; - · coordinating geographically dispersed organizations; - · distracting employees from operations; - · retaining existing customers and attracting new customers; and - managing inefficiencies associated with integrating the operations of the Company.